+The World Boxing Organization was organized by national delegations and representatives from countries throughout the boxing world.
+The WBO is the most democratically representative institution in professional boxing, and accordingly its Champions and Championships are accorded the greatest esteem in professional boxing.
 The World Championship has been established for generations as the highest objective in professional boxing.
 A World Championship is not the property of any boxer.
 The Championship is a trust, subject to the conditions defined herein, for the use and benefit of all boxers and boxing fans, who through their contribution of time, effort, risks and resources sustain the existence of the profession.
 The World Boxing Organization encourages each World Champion and Challenger to be an example of the highest ideals and spirit of sportsmanship.
 A World Champion is an integral part of the sport of boxing, but he is not greater than the sport of boxing.
 A World Champion’s sportsmanship shows his respect for the profession he has chosen, including the Champion himself, his opponent, the World Boxing Organization, and, most importantly, boxing fans worldwide.

 The World Boxing Organization’s Regulations of World Championship Contests are intended to reconcile the interests of all necessary elements of World Championship Boxing in a manner that is in the best interests of the sport.
 The most important interests are those of the Championship contestants themselves and their worldwide fans.
 World Championship boxing in the Twenty First Century has become a global sport.
 World Championships are regularly contested in numerous cities and countries around the world on every populated continent.
 Due to the travel distances and costs of attending World Championship boxing contests, the majority of boxing fans are not able to personally attend these events; they must follow the sport through television, and increasingly through premium and pay-per-view broadcasts.
-Moreover, the purses for the contestants in World Championship Boxing contests are often substantially dependant upon television revenue.
+Moreover, the purses for the contestants in World Championship Boxing contests are often substantially dependent upon television revenue.
 These rules are intended to reconcile the interests of all WBO Participants for the overall good of sport of boxing, and are to be interpreted and applied to that end.

 SECTION 1.
 WORLD CHAMPIONSHIP COMMITTEE